documentationfor yFiles for HTML 3.0.0.1

 Reconnecting Edges

-Edge reconnection means moving an edge’s source or target to another port.
-In yFiles for HTML this is done by selecting an edge and dragging the handle which represents its source or target port.
-Edge reconnection is enabled by default, but the edges can only be reconnected to ports at the same owner when not Providing Port Candidates for other nodes.
+Edge reconnection involves moving an edge’s source or target endpoint to another port.
+In yFiles for HTML, this is accomplished by selecting an edge and dragging the handle that represents its source or target port.
+Edge reconnection is enabled by default, and edges can be reconnected to the port candidates provided for nodes.

-• When selecting an edge and a HandleInputMode is active, IHandles are calculated for the source and target port of the edge:
+• When an edge is selected and an HandleInputMode is active, IHandle instances are calculated for the edge’s source and target ports:

-• HandleInputMode visualizes these handles and delegates drag gestures to the PortRelocationHandles.
+• HandleInputMode visualizes these handles and delegates drag gestures to the PortRelocationHandle instances.

-• When initializing a drag, PortRelocationHandle calculates possible port candidates the edge may reconnect to:
+• When a drag gesture is initiated, PortRelocationHandle calculates the possible port candidates to which the edge may reconnect:

 Providing Port Candidates

-Possible candidates for new source and target nodes are provided by implementations of IEdgeReconnectionPortCandidateProvider which are queried from the edge’s lookup.
-During reconnections the following methods are queried to return a list of port candidates:
+Possible candidates for new source and target nodes are provided by implementations of IEdgeReconnectionPortCandidateProvider which are retrieved from the edge’s lookup.
+During reconnections, the following methods are called to return a list of port candidates:

 Method Description

-getSourcePortCandidates(IInputModeContext)Queried for a list of all possible candidates for an edge’s source port.
+getSourcePortCandidates(IInputModeContext)Returns a list of possible candidates for an edge’s source port.

-getTargetPortCandidates(IInputModeContext)Queried for a list of all possible candidates for target ports.
+getTargetPortCandidates(IInputModeContext)Returns a list of possible candidates for target ports.

-Implementers have to implement above methods to return an appropriate list of candidates.
+Implementers must implement the above methods to return an appropriate list of candidates.
 Note that this list may be empty (or contain only invalid candidates) if an edge cannot be reconnected.
 The concept of port candidates is explained above.

-yFiles for HTML already provides a number of IEdgeReconnectionPortCandidateProvider implementations for the most common use cases which are available through factory methods or constants on the IEdgeReconnectionPortCandidateProvider interface:
+yFiles for HTML provides several IEdgeReconnectionPortCandidateProvider implementations for common use cases.
+These are available through factory methods or constants on the IEdgeReconnectionPortCandidateProvider interface:

 Predefined edge reconnection port candidate providers